Cargo Repositories

 Index Cargo Repositories Using Sparse Indexing

 From Artifactory version 7.46.3, Cargo sparse indexing is supported.
-Sparse Indexing allows you to control the connections that are entered into the index database.
+The sparse HTTP index is the supported index for Cargo repositories.
+Sparse indexing allows you to control the connections that are entered into the index database.
 Sparse indexing also allows for:

-- Faster build times, since no Git clones/ pulls are involved
+- Faster build times, since no Git clones or pulls are involved

 - Using a proxy for Remote Cargo Repositories.